Scoil Aine Naofa Parents Association

 Coláiste Phádraig CBS Lucan

-Hurling: Congratulations to 5th yrs Emmet Allen, Ben Coffey and Luke Walsh, who all played for the Dublin Minors last week as they defeated Laois to advance to the next round of the Leinster Championship.
+Hurling: Well done to 5th yrs Emmet Allen, Luke Walsh and Ben Coffey who played for the Dublin Minors in the Leinster semi-final in Parnell Park last weekend.